odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 consider that Symfony2 has **no application-level caching layer**, so everything is done with the HTTP cache, and ESI is the solution for really dynamic webpages.

 ...but who's responsible of processing ESI fragments?

-{% blockquote %}
-Processing ESI tags is a matter of an ESI processor
-{% endblockquote %}

-Thanks, captain obvious.

 Digging some more, an esi processor can be a [middleware in your architecture](http://rack.rubyforge.org/) , a reverse proxy or a [software component](http://symfony.com/doc/2.0/book/http_cache.html#using-edge-side-includes) ; basically any kind of software implementing the ESI specification.

-But hey, all this kind of things are softwares that lie in the server side.
+But hey, all this kind of things are softwares that lie on the server side.

 ## A different approch ##